 Our focus is to deliver healthy babies in a safe and comfortable environment for mom.

-Family physicians provide prenatal care at Affiliated Community Medical Center – Redwood Falls and deliver babies in our Birthing Center.
-Call the clinic at 507-637-2985 during your first trimester to begin your prenatal care.
+Family physicians provide prenatal care at Affiliated Community Medical Center – Redwood Falls and Lower Sioux Health Clinic and deliver babies in our birthing suites.
+Call your provider your first trimester to begin your prenatal care.

 Attend Childbirth Class

 We strongly encourage that you attend a childbirth class during your second trimester.
-During the one-hour course, you will meet with Birthing Center staff for a personalized discussion that can include labor and delivery routines, newborn and post-partum care, and breastfeeding.
+During the one-hour course, you will meet with an OB nurse for a personalized discussion that can include labor and delivery routines, newborn and post-partum care, and breastfeeding.

 Work with your physician to schedule a pregnancy ultrasound around 20 weeks gestation.

 Install Your Car Seat